 The T-DAR reads data in from external sources or outputs data from the vision system via a RS422 serial connections found on the Phoenix I/O Connectors.
-The T-DAR system does not use this terminal.
+Use the specific section of this user's guide for application details on available inputs, outputs and configuration of this port.